 OLYMP has a good understanding of the wage levels at its suppliers, and does verify whether legal minimum wages can be met at its production sites.
-The member brand has started working with some form of fact-based pricing, including inflation, raw material, energy, and other cost increases for most of its styles.
+The member followed up on legal minimum wage findings for which remediation is still ongoing.
+In addition, the member has responded to the updated minimum wage levels in Bangladesh and India.
+OLYMP looked into the potential risks and worked with its suppliers to ensure the new minimum wage levels were met as legally required.
+The member brand has been working with a form of fact-based pricing, including inflation, raw material, energy, and other cost increases for most of its styles.
 OLYMP does not yet have a strategy on how to finance wage increases at its suppliers.
-OLYMP has had an intern writing a paper on a living wage, which provides the basis for the next steps.
-Although the brand has taken some steps, it needs to find a way to work on open costing with its suppliers, but no concrete action has been taken yet on implementation.
-The member is in continuous dialogue with its suppliers on the living wages topic but has not yet defined its benchmark wages.

-Fair Wear encourages OLYMP to continue working on its living wage strategy and setting the first concrete steps.
-Fair Wear recommends that OLYMP adjust its sourcing decision based on its risk assessment.
+Fair Wear encourages OLYMP to further identify root causes to human rights risks and to continue working on its living wage strategy.
+Fair Wear recommends that OLYMP takes sourcing decision based on the outcome of its risk assessment and future supplier evaluations.